 Martin Luther King, Jr. once said, “The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.”
 Leadership is not only about focusing on the day to day work; which by the way does not go away.
-It’s about focusing on the softer side of development of people which enables them to deal with various expected situations.
+It’s about focusing on the softer side of development of People’s Potential which enables them to deal with various expected situations.

 Here are three vital elements to unlock people’s potential: